lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 - Delegation
 - Mixins

+## How can we abstract multiple similar classes ?

+- Create an interface
+- Interface default implementation can be :
+  - In an abstract class
+  - In a mixin
+- Using the interface + mixin is the most modular as any client class can declare implementing different interfaces --> best
+- We can still have client classes extending an abstract class for common stuff to all classes.
+This abstract class should not implement any interface.

 ## Building interfaces

 - Law of Demeter : a class should not expose sub objects only a clean and minimal interface.
 See [Wikipedia](https://fr.wikipedia.org/wiki/Loi_de_D%C3%A9m%C3%A9ter)